Can children claim compensation for an accident?

 Children under the age of 18 are deemed to lack the necessary mental capacity to enter into legal contracts.
 A child cannot directly instruct a Solicitor to act on their behalf.

 This can be overcome if the child has a ‘litigation friend’ who is over the age of 18.
 The litigation friend can enter into the necessary contract of instruction on their behalf.

 They will normally be a parent or guardian of the child.

 The litigation friend gives instructions to the Solicitor and will give instructions to settle the claim when appropriate.

-Normally, once settlement is agreed, the compensation is paid to the Client and the claim is brought to an end.
+Normally, once a settlement is agreed upon, the compensation is paid to the client and the claim is brought to an end.
 However, in cases involving children, the Court will need to approve the settlement figure.
 This is to ensure that the litigation friend has settled on the best terms.

 This involves a short Court Hearing at the Client’s local Court, normally lasting around 20 minutes.
 The child is normally present.
 Depending upon their age and the sensitivity of the case, however, this is not always required.